-The fundamental principles of the Vaisheshika School are the notions that the objects in the material universe are composed of finite numbers of atoms and that consciousness arises from the force of Brahman that governs these atoms.
+The fundamental principles of the Vaisheshika School are the notions that the objects in the material universe are composed of finite numbers of atoms.
+It is believed that consciousness arises from the force of Brahman that governs these atoms.

 The Vaisheshika school, founded by the sage Kanada, is mainly concerned with matters of metaphysics.
-According to Vaisheshika scholars, everything in the universe is composed of five different elements: earth, water, air, fire, and ether.
+According to Vaisheshika scholars, the composition of everything in the universe is based on the five elements which are earth, water, air, fire, and sky.

-Vaisheshika is the universe’s objective and realist doctrine.
-The doctrine maintains that reality falls into categories such as substances, attributes, distinct quality, actions, genus, and inherence.
+Vaisheshika is the universe’s objective and realist doctrine which maintains that reality falls into categories such as substances, attributes, distinct quality, actions, genus, and inherence.
 Perception and inference are accepted valid knowledge sources in this School of Hindu doctrine.

 The Sanskrit word Mimamsa which means reflection or critical study refers to a tradition of meditation that deals with comprehending the meanings of specific Vedic texts in this context.

 The Purva Mimamsa philosophical school of Hinduism, based on the Mimamsa Sutras of Jaimini, states that the Vedas have ultimate authority.
-It portrays the importance of yajnas and mantras in sustaining the balance of the universe.
+It illustrates that for the sustenance of balance in the universe, yajnas and mantras are essential.
 The belief is that humans can only reach moksha by living according to Vedic principles.

 This school is recognized for its philosophical beliefs on dharma‘s nature, which are founded on Vedic hermeneutics, particularly the Brahmanas and Samhitas.